-Currently, the Board comprises four members, a Non-Executive Chairman, an Executive Director and two Non-Executive Directors.
+Currently, the Board comprises three members, a Non-Executive Chairman and two Non-Executive Directors.

 The Board considers a Director to be independent where he or she is not a member of management and is free of any business or other relationship that could materially interfere with, or could reasonably be perceived to materially interfere with, the exercise of their unfettered and independent judgement.